-- NCLEX-PN Pass Rate: 74%
+- NCLEX-PN Pass Rate: 70%

 Sacramento City College

 The Vocational Nursing Program at Sacramento City College is a 53-unit program that is approved by the California Board of Vocational Nursing and Psychiatric Technicians.
 Students complete the program in three semesters and are eligible to apply for the NCLEX-PN for licensure as a Licensed Vocational Nurse.
 Graduates receive a certificate at the conclusion of the training and have the option to receive an associate’s degree after completing additional requirements.
 The full-time curriculum is rigorous, including the clinical experience.
 Therefore, full-time employment is not recommended.

-- Website: http://www.scc.losrios.edu/nursing/
+- Website: https://scc.losrios.edu/

 - Address: 3835 Freeport Blvd., Sacramento, CA 95822

 - Phone: 916-558-2275

 Unitek College’s Vocational Nursing program includes classroom instruction, practical training in a simulated lab, and clinical experiences at community nursing facilities.
 Students can enroll in one of two options, resulting in a certificate or associate’s degree at the conclusion of the program.
 The curriculum includes classroom and clinical experiences in medical-surgical nursing, practical nursing concepts, obstetric nursing, pharmacology, mental health nursing, pediatric nursing, clinical nutrition, laws and ethics, communication and interpersonal relationship, leadership skills, and trends and issues in nursing.
 It covers a total of 1620 instruction clock hours: 660 hours of theory and 960 hours of supervised lab and clinical instruction.
 Graduates will be eligible to sit for the NCLEX-PN licensure exam.